 I was a genuine stay-at-home kind of girl.
 I liked to go on a 2-week holiday, but that was enough adventure for me.

-Then, about five years ago, I met Joost.
-He was already living abroad and had serious plans to move to Australia.
+But, about five years ago, I met Joost.
+He was already living abroad (while I lived steadily in our home country the Netherlands) and had serious plans to move to Australia.
 He renounced this plan when we decided to move in together, but his restlessness never ended.

 And he got me infected.

 However, it took me three years until I was open minded enough to go along with his “wild” plans.
 But when I was finally there, I outdid him by being even more enthusiastic about living location independent.

 As a former skeptic, I can give you advice on how to best approach your reluctant partner.

 1. Give it time

 It took me three years, and I think I was relatively fast in adapting my mindset.
 So if you want to live a location independent lifestyle, you should take into account that it can take a few years before your partner is open to the idea.

 Sorry for bringing the bad news!

 Breath in.
 Breath out.